This coleslaw with celery seed is a unique twist on a classic side. It’s the perfect coleslaw for pulled pork, chicken or ribs!

 Some people like it creamy, others like it vinegary.
 I’m sure some people will only use green cabbage, whereas others might throw in some red cabbage (or even make a brussels sprout coleslaw).

-Honestly, I pretty much like all coleslaw (especially next to a rack of crock pot ribs or root beer ribs), but I like it best when it’s not too creamy and not too vinegary.
+Honestly, I pretty much like all coleslaw (and it’s one of my favorite sides to go with ribs, so especially next to a rack of slow cooker baby back ribs or root beer ribs), but I like it best when it’s not too creamy and not too vinegary.
 In my opinion, the best coleslaw dressing recipe is a nice balance between creamy and vinegary.

 Sometimes I like my coleslaw with a touch of sweetness to balance out something else on my plate that might be spicy (like my spicy apricot glazed salmon).